socketsupply/socket/examples/ios/README.md

 3. Download the profiles and add them to your project.
-They are secret, don't commit them, add the appropriate file names to your `.gitignore` file.
-Opkit will pick the right one for you based on your build flags.
+They are secret, don't commit them, add the appropriate file names to your `.gitignore` file. op will pick the right one for you based on your build flags.

 ### Configuration